nicolashery/mac-dev-setup/README.md

     $ echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile

-Open an new terminal tab with **Cmd+T** (you should also close the old one), then run the following command to make sure everything works:
+Open a new terminal tab with **Cmd+T** (you should also close the old one), then run the following command to make sure everything works:

     $ brew doctor